 Contestants with laptops are responsible for providing sufficient battery power.
 No electrical power will be supplied by the tournament, and contestants may not plug in to outlets in the Extemp prep area.

-PILOTED GUIDELINES for Laptop Use in Extemporaneous Speaking
+NEW GUIDELINES for Use of Internet-Enabled Devices in Extemporaneous Speaking